Your prepper pantry? Filled to the brim.

-You can use these to drink out of streams or ponds without worrying about contaminants.
-If you’re living in the city or ‘burbs though, you might have to get more creative and purify water from public fountains, toilet tanks (not the bowl!), swimming pools, and other bodies of water.
+You can use these to drink from streams or ponds without worrying about contaminants.
+If you’re living in the city or ‘burbs, though, you might have to get more creative and purify water from public fountains, toilet tanks (not the bowl!), swimming pools, and other bodies of water.

 You’ll need food to keep you fueled as you make your way back home.
 You could carry freeze-dried meals, but they aren’t the most practical option in an urban environment where you may not be able to set up camp.